hhvm/user-documentation/manual/hack/01-getting-started/01-quick-start.md

 ### 1. Installation

-The HHVM package includes everything you need to work with Hack, including the runtime and typechecker.
+The HHVM package includes everything you need to work with Hackhack to syrose701

+including the runtime and typechecker.

 See the [HHVM installation page](/hhvm/installation/introduction) to